 What Is Physiologic Dentistry?

 Physiologic dentistry, also known as neuromuscular dentistry, is the science of aligning the lower jaw in relation to the upper jaw while creating a balanced and relaxed musculature of the head and neck in the process, without any surgery.

 The lower jaw, also called the mandible, is the bone that not only enables us to eat and speak, but it also has a major impact on our breathing, sleeping, and balance.
 It can often be the source of headaches and neck pain if it’s in the wrong position.

 Headaches affect all of us from time to time, but are you one of those who is affected by them every day?
 Do you wake up with headaches and suffer from them all day?
 Have you seen multiple medical specialists, you were told there is nothing wrong, and all they offered were meds?
 Well I can tell you that you are not alone, that there is hope and a solution for you.
 The answer is physiologic dentistry.

 How Physiologic Dentistry Resolves Headaches

 You may still wonder how physiologic dentistry can resolve your pain without medication.
 The secret is understanding that nothing in your body is separate.
+This is also why we treat TMJ in our dental office.
 All your muscles work as a team, and what affects one muscle affects all the other muscles in the team.
 When one muscle is stressed, it passes that stress on to the others.
 Soreness spreads from one to another, sometimes manifesting far from the source of the stress.